jmalk/game-of-life/README.md

 # Conway's Game of Life

-To start a Game of Life in the console: `npm run start`.
+To start a Game of Life in the terminal: `npm run start`.

 To do some TDD: `npm run testwatch`.